antonyxsik/antonyxsik.github.io/_pages/code.md

 Available for download on <a href="https://github.com/antonyxsik/LatticeVision" target="_blank">GitHub</a>.
 Simply clone the repository and install the necessary dependencies using the README instructions, which will also install the `latticevision` package.

-The code in the above repository contains everything you need to train image-to-image (I2I) neural networks—using both U-Net and transformer-based (ViT) architectures—for non-stationary parameter estimation on large spatial datasets.
+The code in the repository has everything you need to train image-to-image (I2I) neural networks—using both U-Net and transformer-based (ViT) architectures—for non-stationary parameter estimation on large spatial datasets.
 You’ll find tutorial notebooks, data-generation scripts, training and evaluation procedures, and example applications to climate-model outputs.
-The majority of the code is written in Python, since Pytorch is required for all deep learning aspects.
+The majority of the code is written in Python, since <a href="https://pytorch.org/" target="_blank">`PyTorch`</a> is required for all deep learning aspects.
 Data generation and some additional experiments are in R, as the framework is paired with the `LatticeKrig` R package (more detail below).

 The code also serves as supplementary material to the <a href="https://arxiv.org/abs/2505.09803" target="_blank">paper</a>.